 Bottom Line

 Addiction is a sensitive topic indeed and needs careful consideration so you can encourage rehabilitation in a way that doesn’t hurt anyone’s feelings.
-There are various treatment options available for them depending upon their level of addiction and needs, for example in-patient and out-patient treatment facilities.
+There are various treatment options available for them depending upon their level of addiction and needs, for example, in-patient and out-patient treatment facilities or Lantana Recovery.
 You cannot force an involuntary commitment but seek legal help and make the person realize they need help and get enrolled into a treatment facility.
-They key is to stay patient and not lose hope in any case.
+The key is to stay patient and not lose hope in any case.
 Your unconditional support will be required to help your loved one get through this tough situation and it’s important that they feel listened to and understood.
 Try to not make them feel alienated and isolate them because of their addiction.
 The more supported they feel, the more motivated they will be to start rehab and maintain sobriety for a longer period of time.